biospreadr/biospreadr.github.io/content/blog/post-4.md

 This past week was the Winter reading week, so we took advantage of the opportunity to make a lot of progress on the suction mechanism.

 We were able to get the base construction complete including wiring for the controller, shield, vacuum pump, ultrasonic sensor, and power system.
-In addition to the base assembly, we integrated a push button to start the process of lifting the dish lid with the suction mechanism and an LED used for error signaling.
+In addition to the base assembly, we integrated a push button to start the process of lifting the dish lid with the suction mechanism and an LED used for error signalling.
 Both of these peripherals required appropriately specced pull-down resistors.

 The following two images show the updated system construction: